urrahaha/stable-diffusion-webui-reForge/README.md

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.

+# Important: Now we have 2 principal branches: main and dev_upstream.

+* main: Has all the possible upstream changes from A1111, should be the faster and more stable one.
+* dev_upstream: Has all the possible upstream changes from A1111 and all possible backend upstream changes from Comfy.
+It can be unstable, but it will have new features, more supported models, and such.

 reForge comes with updates from A1111 and otbers features, and for now, we have:

 * Scheduler Selection